 About Elizabeth Wolff

 Pianist ELIZABETH WOLFF has developed a large following both as a chamber musician and as a soloist.
 She has collaborated with such noted string quartets as the Shanghai, the Brunswick, the Rosamonde, and the Zapolski, and has participated in music festivals including Music Mountain, Aspen, Music at La Gesse, Mohonk, The Beethoven Festival, and the Festival de Musique en Lorraine.
-Founder and Director of Music at Lake Willoughby, Ms. Wolff has also been on chamber music faculties of Summertrios and Music Mountain.
-Currently, she is Co-Director of Chamber Music Retreats at Vassar.
+Founder and Director of Music at Lake Willoughby, Ms. Wolff has also been on chamber music faculties of Summertrios and Music Mountain and was for 5 years, Co-Director of Chamber Music Retreats at Vassar.

 Elizabeth Wolff's commitment to teaching is demonstrated through the broad range of her educational activities.
 She was seen on CBS '60 Minutes' in a segment featuring her student, the prodigious young composer Jay Greenberg.
-As well, she has been on faculties and given master classes for numerous colleges, including Hunter College, SUNY at Purchase and New York University and has presented for The College Music Society, the World Piano Pedagogy Conference (www.pianovision.com) and for The Piano Teachers Congress of New York.
-She continues to coach chamber music in affiliation with Chamber Music Associates, as well as maintain a diverse class of individual students.
-Her lecture/recital series entitled Minding the Score has been amplified and enlarged to include Access To Music whose intention is to introduce works by contemporary composers while simultaneously providing more visibility and viability for the solo recital.
+She has been on faculties and given master classes for numerous colleges, including Hunter College, SUNY at Purchase and New York University and has presented for The College Music Society, the World Piano Pedagogy Conference and for The Piano Teachers Congress of New York.
+She has coached chamber music in affiliation with Chamber Music Associates, as well as maintained a diverse class of individual students.
+Currently residing in Minneapolis, Ms. Wolff is on the faculties of the University of Minnesota and MacPhail Center for Music.
+Her lecture/recital series entitled Minding the Score was amplified and enlarged to feature Access To Music whose intention is to introduce works by contemporary composers while simultaneously providing more visibility and viability for the solo recital.
 Ms. Wolff received a Bachelor of Music degree from Northwestern University and a Master of Science degree from The Juilliard School where she was a scholarship student of Rosina Lhevinne.
 Other teachers include Seymour Bernstein, Jeaneane Dowis, and Benjamin Kaplan.